mrfloris/bookmarks/README.md

 ## Tools

 At this point I have no tools on how to export/import this, to help YOU.
 I am open to suggestions; preferably something that works on macOS / Chrome, because that's my daily driver.

 ## Call for Action

 If you see the type of bookmarks I have, and you have some great handy tools, or a more complete list of streaming services, or anything you feel like sharing; contribute!
 I welcome to learn.

 - Note please: Let's keep it family-friendly.
 I have no interest in anything illegal, dodgy, sus, nsfw, or stuff along those lines.

-## Version

-- #mrf Bookmarks, version 0.0.1, build 002.
-- Last update: August 20th, 2023.

 ## Resources